 Business planning, budgeting and forecasting is a complex process.
-Today's environment demands a simple, yet sophisticated and powerful, interactive tool to support the process, so the process is more about thinking about the business issues versus wrestling with the tool.
-Creativity, discipline, numeracy, among many skillsets, are required of both SAP Consultants and customers to design, build, deliver, and continuously improve the process to achieve the desired results.
+Today's business environment demands a simple, yet sophisticated and powerful, interactive tool to support the process, so the process is more about thinking about the business issues versus wrestling with the tool.
+Creativity, discipline, numeracy, among many skillsets, are required of both SAP Consultants, SAP Partners and customers to design, build, deliver, and continuously improve the process to achieve the desired results.

 Go 'Beyond Budgeting'